Tappita Has Electricity, But Jackson F. Doe Hospital Suffers from Power Outages

 This amount is surprising, given that Tappita is one of the cities along the border with Ivory Coast that enjoys electricity from the West African Power Pool project, which allows’ Liberia’s neighbor to sell reasonably priced power to border counties.

 Sobboh said his hospital had not yet been connected to the grid because it needed to acquire a special transformer.
-He assured the public that the Jackson F. Doe would soon see stable electricity supply, as he said government officials had promised that the upcoming budget would include a provision to procure a transformer.
-The hospital’s allotment in the draft budget for the pending fiscal period is US$3,015,363, about US$100,000 more than past years.
+He assured the public that Jackson F. Doe would soon see a stable electricity supply, as he said government officials had promised that the upcoming budget would include a provision to procure a transformer.
+The hospital’s allotment in the draft budget for the pending fiscal period is US$3,015,363, about US$100,000 more than in past years.

 The hospital’s deputy administrator, Ebenezer Strother, told The Bush Chicken that the cost to connect the hospital and to purchase the transformer was US$100,000.